tolicodes/infragen/guide/building-infragen/building-create-github-project.md

 Sometimes you start writing code and realize...there's not a simple way to test it.

-We know we will have a CLI which would run inquirer, but upon extensive searching I could find a utility that sufficiently tests navigating the output that navigates it.
+We know we will have a CLI which would run inquirer, but upon extensive searching I couldn't find a utility that sufficiently tests sending inputs and checking that the outputs are correct.

 I decided to invest the time in writing a robust CLI tester, since everything we are going to be creating from this point forward will need a CLI.